Baggz/Pinch/README.md

 pinch(data, 'users[0].name', 'Juan');
 ```

-Well, in this case Pinch is overkill, but...
-Pinch is very useful for replacing multiple keys, e.g. converting some values to a number.
+To be honest, in the first example Pinch is overkill.
+Pinch is very useful for **replacing multiple keys**, e.g. converting some values to a number.
+See the following example.

 ```javascript
 var data = {